-Among the many variations of stick insects, the Indian stick insect is said to make the best pet.
-Indian stick insects are tropical insects that are rather hardy and quite tolerant of a variety of different conditions.
-They are so hardy that they tend to be the favourite of scientific researchers, earning them the nickname ‘laboratory stick insect’.
+Among the countless species of stick insects, the Indian stick insect makes the best pet, particularly for beginners and children.
+Indian stick insects are tropical insects that are relatively hardy and quite tolerant of a variety of conditions.
+They are hardy enough that they tend to be the favourite of scientific researchers, earning them the nickname ‘laboratory stick insect’.
 Given their hardiness, how long do Indian stick insects live?

 Indian stick insects kept in captivity are likely to live closer to one year as long as they are well taken care of.
 If not, incorrect feeding and disease are just two of the many things that could shorten an insect’s life.

 The Indian stick insect’s normal diet consists mainly of privet, a family of shrubs and small trees found in Asia, Europe, Oceania, and some parts of North America.
 You should be able to get privet online or at your local pet store.
 If not, Indian stick insects can survive just fine on bramble and some other types of leaves.

 Some people who keep Indian sticks as pets do not bother purchasing food.
 Instead, they just collect bramble from local fields.
 Should you decide to do this, avoid any bramble found close to the road as contaminants from car exhaust can make it inedible.
 Any bramble you do collect from the wild should be washed before you feed it to your pet.

 One mistake that stick insect owners often make is not providing enough food.
 Remember that just like with human, how long stick insects live will depend on the availability of good food.

 Indian stick insects are nocturnal, so they like to feed at night.
 The best time to put food in your enclosure is just before the sun goes down.
 If necessary, put a bit more feed into the enclosure before you go to bed.
 Then check one more time when you get up in the morning.
 As long as there is at least some food in the enclosure at all times, your pet will be fine.

 Handle Your Stick Insect with Care